 Montgomerie Maxx Royal Golf Course

-Montgomerie Maxx Royal designed by Scottish golfing legend Colin Montgomerie.
+Montgomerie Maxx Royal Golf course is designed by Scottish golfing legend Colin Montgomerie.
 The sprawling course also has an internationally acclaimed golf academy and a luxurious hotel.

 It is the first golf course in Turkey to host a European Tour organization not just once, but three years in a row.